Implementation with Uncertain Evidence: Illustrating Example: Drilling for Oil

-Note that the articles of evidence in the above example have been associated with subsets of the state space.
-In general, we could have abstract articles of evidence, such as $e_{1}$ and $e_{2}~$instead of $\{L,M,H\}$, and $ \{M,H\} $ respectively.
-These "names" are obtained by associating an article of evidence with the states in which they appear with positive probability.
+Note that the articles of evidence in the above example have been associated with subsets of the signal space.
+In general, we could have abstract articles of evidence, such as $e_{1}$ and $e_{2}~$instead of $\{l,m,h\}$, and $\{m,h\}$ respectively.
+These \textquotedblleft names\textquotedblright\ are obtained by associating an article of evidence with the states in which they appear with positive probability.
 This form of nomenclature is used in \cite{BL2012}, albeit in a deterministic setting.
 We use this nomenclature to simplify the exposition (especially within examples) in several places in the paper.
-The articles of evidence above are interpreted thus - $\{L,M,H\}$ is interpreted as possessing a low quality candidate, and $\{M,H\}$ as possessing a high quality candidate.
-Thus, firm A, in presenting the article $\{M,H\}$ proves that its research quality is not $L$.
-The above table essentially captures the intuition presented in the opening of this section - as we move upwards in research quality, we see an increasing probability of having a high quality candidate.
-Notice that firm A of type $H$ maybe unable to separate itself from a firm A type $M$, since either the type $M$ may have the high quality candidate or the type $H$ may not possess the high quality candidate.
-This yields that an unraveling result of the flavour of \cite{M81} or \cite{G81} may have no bite in this setup.
-This is a property possessed by the setup in \cite{BL2012}, and shared by the more general setup we study here.
+Note that in this setting, types contain the signal received and the evidence endowment, e.g. $(m,\{l,m,h\})$.